 Descriptive NACE Rev. 2

 Production of roundwood for forest-based 02.20 Logging

 manufacturing industries

 Production of roundwood used in an

 unprocessed form such as pit-props, fence

 posts and utility poles

 Gathering and production of wood for energy

 Gathering and production of forest harvesting

 residues for energy

 Production of charcoal in the forest (using

 traditional methods)

 Manufacture of prepared feeds for farm 10.91 Manufacture of prepared feeds for

 animals, including concentrated animal feed farm animals

 and feed supplements

 Preparation of unmixed (single) feeds for

 farm animals

 Manufacture of prepared feeds for pets, 10.92 Manufacture of prepared pet foods

-including dogs, cats, birds, fish etc.
+including dogs, cats, birds, fish etc. The state of the s

 Treatment of slaughter waste to produce

 animal feeds

 Sawing, planning and machining of wood 16.10 Sawmilling and planing of wood

-Slicing, peeling or chipping logs
+Slicing, peeling or chipping logs praning and praning or need

 Manufacture of wooden railway sleepers

 Manufacture of unassembled wooden

 flooring

 Manufacture of wood wool, wood flour, chips,

 particles

 Drying of wood

 Impregnation or chemical treatment of wood

-with preservatives or other materials 4004 11 6 4 6
+with preservatives or other materials

 Manufacture of veneer sheets thin enough to 16.21 Manufacture of veneer sheets and

 be used for veneering, making plywood or wood-based panels

-other purposes: smoothed, dyed, coated,
+other purposes: smoothed, dyed, coated, mood panolo

 impregnated, reinforced (with paper or fabric

 backing); made in the form of motifs

 Manufacture of plywood, veneer panels and

 similar laminated wood boards and sheets

 Manufacture of oriented strand board (OSB)

 and other particle board

 Manufacture of medium density fibreboard

 (MDF) and other fibreboard

 Manufacture of densified wood

-Manufacture of glue laminated wood, laminated veneer wood
+Manufacture of glue laminated wood,

+laminated veneer wood

 Manufacture of wooden goods intended to be 16.23 Manufacture of other builders'

-used primarily in the construction industry:
+used primarily in the construction industry: carpentry and joinery

-beams, rafters, roof struts; glue-laminated carpentry and joinery
+beams, rafters, roof struts; glue-laminated

 and metal connected, prefabricated wooden

-and metal connected, prefabilicated wooden
+roof trusses; doors, windows, shutters and

+their frames, whether or not containing metal